rpy2/rpy2/doc/source/rhelp.rst

 distributed as packages is installed when packages are installed.
 This documentation can be called and searched for from R itself.

-Unlike `Python` docstrings the R documentation lives outside objects, and is organised on documentation pages.
-Each documentation page has `aliases`, and often aliases are corresponding to the names of R objects defined in a package.
+Unlike `Python` docstrings, the R documentation lives outside objects, and is organised in documentation pages.
+Each documentation page has `aliases`, and often aliases corresponds to the names of R objects defined in a package.
 This way, querying the documentation for the function `sum` in the R package `base` becomes a matter of finding where in the documentation the alias `sum` is found and retrieving it.